BrainbitLLC/neurosdk2-cpp/README.md

 ## Overview

 Neurosdk is a powerful tool for working with neuro-sensors BrainBit, BrainBitBlack, Callibri and Kolibri.
 All these devices work with BLE 4.0+ technology.
-SDK is available for the following platforms: Android (Java, Kotlin), iOS/MacOS (Objective-C, Swift), Windows (c++, c#, python), ReactNative (Android, iOS), Unity (Android, iOS, Windows, MacOS), Xamarin (Android, iOS, UWP).
 SDK allows you to connect, read the parameters of devices, as well as receive signals of various types from the selected device.

 ## Getting Started